AliakseiBabko/jobtestprep-test-task/README.md

 # Installing locally
 1. `npm i` - to install Playwright and dependencies
 2. `npx playwright install` - to install browsers for Playwright
+3. In the root directory create .env file with the following values:
+    LOGIN=student
+    PASSWORD=Password123
+    API_KEY=special-key

 # Running tests locally
 1. `npm run test:api` - to run api tests in headless mode